 A concussion is a brain injury caused by a blow to the head.
+The most common causes of concussions tend to be motor vehicle accidents, falls, and sports injuries.
 While most concussions heal easily, some do not.
 Instead, some concussions result in post-concussive syndrome, a disorder that can last anywhere from a few weeks to a year.
-Your chances of developing post-concussive syndrome do not appear to be tied to how bad the concussion was—even a mild concussion can have trouble healing.
+Additionally, your chances of developing post-concussive syndrome do not appear to be tied to how bad the concussion was—even a mild concussion can have trouble healing.
+Because of this, it is imperative that you be checked by a professional if you think you or your child may have suffered a concussion.

 What Are the Symptoms of Post-Concussive Syndrome?